xrstf/rudi/README.md

 #### File Handling

+Rudi can load JSON, JSON5, YAML and TOML files and will determine the file format based on the file extension (`.json` for JSON, `.json5` for JSON5, `.yml` and `.yaml` for YAML and `.tml` / `.toml` for TOML).
+For data provided via stdin, `rudi` by default assumes YAML (or JSON) encoding.
+If you want to use TOML/JSON5 instead, you must use the `--stdin-format` flag.

 The first loaded file is known as the "document".
 Its content is available via path expressions like `.foo[0]`.
 All loaded files are also available via the `$files` variable (i.e. `.` is the same as `$files[0]` for reading, but when writing data, there is a difference between both notations; refer to the docs for `set` for more information).
 Additionally the filenames are available in the `$filenames` variable.

-For data provided via stdin, `rudi` by default assumes YAML (or JSON) encoding.
-If you want to use TOML instead, you must pass `--stdin-format=toml`.
-When files are used, the format is deduced from the file extension: `.toml` and `.tml` are parsed as TOML, everything else uses YAML decoding by default.
+Additional raw files can be loaded using the `--var` flag: To load files, the format for this flag is `ENCODING:file:FILENAME`, for example `--var "myvar=yaml:file:config.kubeconfig"`.
+This allows you to load files regardless of their extension and also allows to load raw files (that will be kept as strings) using `"myvar=raw:file:logo.png"`.
+Raw file encoding is not supported for files given as arguments, those files must have a recognized file extension.

 ### Embedding